 Some physiotherapists are trained to care for people with cancer.
 They can help a great deal, with careful exercises to make your joints and muscles more comfortable, and massage to control your pain.
 They can also show you breathing techniques to help you relax.

 It is quite common for psychologists and counsellors to work in pain teams, particularly at chronic pain clinics.

 There are other people who might be important in helping to control your pain.
-This could include your family and friends, your GP, your district nurse, a psychiatrist, a social worker or a religious leader.
+This could include your family and friends, your GP, your district nurse, a psychiatrist, a social worker or a religious or spiritual leader.